...

 We will walk through these holidays and special events in order based on when they occur during the year.
 First up is spring break.
 In a standard possession order, the custodial parent will have odd years for spring break and the noncustodial parent will have even years.
 The possession time begins at 6:00 PM on the day school lets out until 6:00 PM on the day before when school resumes.
 For most school districts in our area, that means 6:00 PM on a Friday and 6:00 PM two Sundays from that date.
 However, you should verify your specific court orders as well as the spring break schedule for your school district or school.

 Finally, the most complicated holiday is Christmas due to the length of the holiday itself.
 Christmas break is split up into two halves.
-The first half of Christmas begins at 6:00 PM on the day school that’s out until December 28th at noon.
+The first half of Christmas begins at 6:00 PM on the day school is out until December 28th at noon.
 Christmas falls during this time of year.
 The second half of the Christmas holiday begins at noon on the 28th of December and ends at 6:00 PM on the day before school resumes for the spring semester.
-For the non-custodial parent, we’ll have the first half of Christmas break and even years in the second half of the odd years.
-Because sodium parent will have the reverse.
+For the non-custodial parent, they will have the first half of Christmas break in even years and the second half in odd years.
+The custodial parent will have the reverse schedule.

-You and your Co-parent may create a scenario or set up a differs from this slightly or by a great deal.
+You and your Co-parent may create a scenario or setup that differs from this slightly or by a great deal.
 You should be aware of what you have signed up for before the end of your divorce or child custody case so that there are no surprises when it comes to creating an order that suits you and your family very well.

 Other Articles you may be interested in: